love24-code/projects-/README.md

 My name is Denay Stokely, and I am a 3rd-year Computer Science major, also minoring in Political Science.
-I have some research experience as I am a Political Science Research Assistant.
+I have gained research experience as a Political Science Research Assistant.
 Most of my courses have been in C++, Assembly (ASM), and Python, but I have studied principles of Java, R, SQL, HTML, and CSS.
-I have worked with MIPS, LINUX and on various operating systems.
+I have worked with MIPS, LINUX and other various operating systems.

 From my research in Political Science, I have been able to develop skills like time management, teamwork, problem-solving, and critical thinking.
 From my time on my school's orientation team, I have gained leadership and adaptability skills